Eric-Guo/metro-ui-rails-cn/README.md

 ## Installing to Rails project:

-Require metro-ui/metro.less in your application.less:
+Require metro-ui/metro.less in your metro-ui-css-and-overrides.less

-    @import 'metro-ui/modern.less';
+    @import 'metro-ui-css/modern.less';
-    @import 'metro-ui/modern-responsive.less'; // for responsive design
+    @import 'metro-ui-css/modern-responsive.less'; // for responsive design

+Require metro-ui-css.less in your application.css:

+    *= require metro-ui-css-and-overrides

-And then require metro-ui in your js or coffee application file:
+And then require metro-ui in your js application file:

-    #= require metro-ui
+    //= require metro-ui-css-js

 ## Layout generator